- J.D., University of Oregon, 1990, Order of the Coif, Associate Editor, Journal of Environmental Law & Litigation

 Brownfields Redevelopment.
 Mr. van Aelstyn has handled the conversion to productive use of numerous properties with complex environmental issues.
 He negotiated some of the first prospective purchaser agreements (PPAs) in the country, which concerned the conversion of former disposal sites to retail use.

 Other Environmental Matters.
-Mr. van Aelstyn represents clients in a wide variety of other environmental regulatory matters, project development matters, environmental due diligence for renewable energy projects as well as corporate transactions and lawsuits.
-These have included numerous large scale wind solar projects across the U.S. and complex transactions concerning multiple facilities with contamination issues, as well as representing clients in lawsuits concerning enforcement actions under the Clean Water Act and the applicability of U.S. dolphin-safe tuna fishing statutes to U.S. citizens on foreign-flagged vessels.
+Mr. van Aelstyn represents clients in a wide variety of other environmental regulatory matters, environmental due diligence for renewable energy projects as well as corporate transactions and lawsuits.
+These have included numerous large scale wind solar projects across the U.S. and complex transactions concerning multiple facilities with contamination issues.
+He’s also represented clients in lawsuits concerning enforcement actions under the Clean Water Act and the applicability of U.S. dolphin-safe tuna fishing statutes to U.S. citizens on foreign-flagged vessels.

 Real Estate, Land Use & Environmental Law Blog